 The Emerging Research Group (ERG) in Persona, Celebrity, Publics (PCP), looks at the way modern identities are increasingly formed and framed through performative, representational, and presentational modes.

 PCP will look at the relationship between private and public as it is constituted through the self, persona and celebrity, and at the way contemporary publics are constituted and contested both individually and collectively, in local, national, and transnational contexts.
 Connected to this research is the way that technologies of the social, the intimate, and the confessional are imbricated in the production of the modern self, the self-reflexive celebrity, and various formations of the public including the political and economic arenas.

 PCP will also be centrally involved in small and large scale ethnographic studies, particularly around Australian youth, community, and celebrity; online culture, persona and the communication of health risk; and journalism, celebrity and identity.
-Other projects will emerge over its first year and be generated by its members.
+Other projects will emerge and be generated by its members.

 PCP will have a further core interest in creative practice and research that endeavours to express and communicate via a variety of media the implications and meanings of contemporary culture's foci on persona, celebrity, and publics.

 PCP will work towards an active research agenda with international

 visibility, running reading groups, seminar series, research clusters;